mishina2228/oanda-api-rails/README.md

 ### Set up Rails app

-First, install the gems required by the application:
+First, install the gems and javascript packages required by the application:
 ```
 bundle
+yarn
 ```
 Next, execute the database migrations/schema setup:
 ```